MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 - If you disable or do not configure this policy setting, users can configure a startup PIN of any length between 6 and 20 digits.

+> [!NOTE]
-NOTE: If minimum PIN length is set below 6 digits, Windows will attempt to update the TPM 2.0 lockout period to be greater than the default when a PIN is changed.
+> If minimum PIN length is set below 6 digits, Windows will attempt to update the TPM 2.0 lockout period to be greater than the default when a PIN is changed.
 If successful, Windows will only reset the TPM lockout period back to default if the TPM is reset.
 <!-- Device-SystemDrivesMinimumPINLength-Description-End -->

 <!-- Device-SystemDrivesMinimumPINLength-Editable-Begin -->